r3gal08/whatUpStove/README.md

 A program I worked on long ago and lost track of.
-I beleive it was to detect and notify myself/roommates if a stove burner was left on.
-It was an arduino program that utilzied the SPIFFs library to write data to a external SD card.
+I believe it was to detect and notify myself/roommates if a stove burner was left on.
+It was an arduino program that utilized the SPIFFs library to write data to a external SD card and TWI to interact with a temperature sensor